 NOAA’s National Ocean Service (NOS) is the Nation’s ocean and coastal agency.
 It provides the science-based information and tools that communities need to manage competing demands for ocean and coastal resources while protecting the economic, social, and environmental benefits these resources provide.
 This information includes reliable, actionable information to help communities adapt to the impacts of coastal hazards and climate change.
 Authorities include the Coastal Zone Management Act (CZMA), which created the National Coastal Zone Program, a voluntary partnership between NOAA and coastal States and Territories to manage the coasts for sustainable development and resource protection.

 Multiple offices within NOS develop data, tools, and other resources that support coastal flood risk identification and management.

-Office of Ocean and Coastal Resource Management: NOAA’s Office of Ocean and Coastal Resource Management (OCRM) administers the CZMA by providing national leadership to State and Territory coastal programs and estuarine research reserves through financial and technical assistance to keep America’s coasts healthy and resilient.
+Office for Coastal Management: NOAA’s Office for Coastal Management administers the CZMA by providing national leadership to State and Territory coastal programs and estuarine research reserves through financial and technical assistance to keep America’s coasts healthy and resilient.

 - National Coastal Zone Management Program

 - CZMA Climate Change and Coastal Hazards E-Newsletter

 - Adapting to Climate Change: A Planning Guide for State Coastal Managers

 - Coastal and Estuarine Land Conservation Program (land acquisition program)